-It’s important to make these statements before the interview takes place because they answer many of the questions that those being interviewed have on their mind.
+It’s important to make these statements before the interview takes place because these statements answer many of the complainant’s questions.
 It’s also a good idea to ask them if they have any questions before the interview begins.
-Getting these matters out of the way before the interview begins as opposed to addressing them at the end of the interview allows for greater cooperation while questions are being asked- improving the quality of the interview and the investigation.
-If the interviewee knows that they are being protected, it’s more likely that they will become more open and honest and give as much detail as possible in their answers.
+Getting these matters out of the way before the interview begins as opposed to addressing them at the end of the interview allows for greater cooperation while questions are being asked – improving the quality of the interview and the investigation.
+Plus, if the interviewee knows that they are being protected from retaliation, they are more likely to be open and honest and give as much detail as possible in their answers.

-Even though questions need to be tailored specifically to the incident being investigated, there are some core questions that should be addressed and recorded in writing during complainant interviews for all incidents.
-The EEOC put together a great list of questions to ask during the complainant interview.
-Here they are below:
+Even though questions need to be tailored specifically to the incident being investigated, there are some core questions that should be addressed and recorded in writing during complainant interviews.
+The EEOC has put together a great list of questions to ask during the complainant interview.

 – The 5 Ws… and 2 Hs: